 Skip to main content

-Parse all assets and files from the same location or configure detection parameters to narrow down to a subset.
-Review and verify the automatic mappings as part of the parsing process.
+This procedure is for data engineers who need to parse engineering diagrams and map assets and files in Cognite Data Fusion (CDF).
+You can parse all assets and files from a location or configure detection parameters to narrow the subset.
+Review and verify the automatic mappings as part of the process.

 Before you start